aleksykrolczyk/ytsearch/readme.md

     pip install -r requirements.txt

+It is also possible (in case of errors connected to webscrapping) that You will need to run `Install Certificates.command` from Your Python directory.

 ## Database
-Simply run these two commands:
+Simply run these three commands:

     flask db init
     flask db migrate